 I just love a simple tasty recipe that actually looks nice enough to give the impression it took effort and time to make it.
 What kind of salad do you like?
 Are you a pasta salad fan?
-How about my Salmon Pasta Salad?

 If you’ve tried my COLD CHICKEN CAPRESE PASTA SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.